real-stanford/cow/README.md

 python habitat_mp3d_runner.py -a src.models.agent_fbe_owl -n 8 --arch B32 --center
 ```

+If the script is stopped, it will resume where it left off.
+If you want to re-evaluate from scratch, remove the results subfolder associated with the agent being evaluated in `results/`.

 # Helpful Pointers

 Evaluation is often long running.
 Each time an evaluation episode completes, a `json` with information about the trajectory is stored in the `results/` folder.
 For example, for the default agent on the Pasture uncommon object split: `results/longtail_longtail_fbe_owl-b32-openai-center/*.json`.
 This allows for printing the completed evaluations, e.g.,